How To Get Rid Of Acne Fast – Applying The Best Treatment Options

 Tea Tree Oil

-This essential oil is a popular acne spot treatment because it has such strong antibacterial properties.
+This essential oil is a popular acne spot treatment because it has such strong antibacterial properties9.
 It is far too drying to use all over the face, and even as a spot treatment it should be used sparingly.
 If you have dry or sensitive skin, this may not be the best spot treatment for you.
 Even if you have oily skin, tea tree oil should always be used in a diluted form, like a gel, or you can combine the oil with other acne-fighting ingredients.
 The following recipe combines tea tree oil with another great at home remedy, aloe vera.
 This combination works very well because aloe vera is naturally soothing to the skin, so it prevents any irritation the tea tree oil could cause.
-Even though there is no perfect answer to how to get rid of acne fast, tea tree oil and aloe vera comes close.
+Even though there is no perfect answer to how to get rid of acne fast, tea tree oil and aloe vera come close.

 Tea Tree Oil & Aloe Vera Spot Treatment